 The ‘House of Ladies’

 The surviving women and children, 210 in number, were spared to later face an even worse ordeal.
-They were marched back to town and incarcerated in a single-storey house built by an Englishman for his Indian mistress, the Bibighur, the ‘House of Ladies’, deprived of sustenance and suffering in the July heat.
+They were marched back to town and incarcerated in a single-storey house, the Bibighur, the ‘House of Ladies’, built by an Englishman for his Indian mistress.
+Deprived of sustenance and suffering in the July heat, the prisoners weakened.
 After over two weeks of torment, on 15 July, Nana Sahib received news that a relieving force of British troops was on its way.
 Panicked, Nana ordered the women and children killed.